 We also highlighted the mediating effect of performance and effort expectancy of the relationship between perceived competence and warmth and Gen-IA usage intensity.
 The mediating hypothesis revealed that performance expectancy partially mediates the effect of perceived competence and perceived warmth on Gen-IA usage intensity.
 While the hypotheses of the mediating role of performance expectancy between perceived competence and employee usage have not undergone explicit testing, the findings align with those of Li et al. (2021), who empirically confirmed that perceived usefulness mediates the impact of perceived competence and warmth on engagement and intentions to continue use.
-In technology information literature perceived usefulness is strongly connected to performance since that usefulness is defined as the extent to which a system will enhance performance and productivity (Davis, 1989).
+In technology information literature perceived usefulness is strongly connected to performance and productivity (Davis, 1989).